Skip to main content

 Proper Placement Considerations

-In addition, the MDE requests that districts take the following considerations into account when faced with staffing decisions.
-These considerations contain both requirements and best practices.
-Additional support for these considerations, including guiding questions, is in Figure 1 and the examples that follow.
-The considerations are listed into a tiered system to assist with making a quick accurate decision on teacher placement.
-After a district answers the Tier One considerations, they should move to the considerations in Tier Two.
+Guided discussion.
+To make staffing decisions and properly report assignments, the team must take the following considerations into account.
+The considerations are listed in a two-tiered system to assist with making accurate decisions about teacher placement.
+After the team answers the Tier One considerations, they should move to the considerations in Tier Two.

 Tier One Considerations for Teacher Assignment